sftcd/cs7ns1/assignments/practical5/README.md

 on the simple idea that if we have a polynomial ``f()`` of degree k-1, k points are all that is needed to reconstruct the formula for the polynomial.
 Yet, with k-1 points (or fewer), we cannot recover the formula for the polynomial.
-To generate n shares, we simply take n (n>k) points on the polynominal, typically ``f(1),f(2),...,f(n)``, and distribute those.
+To generate n shares, we simply take n (n>=k) points on the polynominal, typically ``f(1),f(2),...,f(n)``, and distribute those.
 Once k people with shares come together, they can re-construct the formula for the polynomial, which is the secret.
 We normally, (and equivalently), nominate ``f(0)``, as